dooboolab-community/react-native-iap/docs/docs/api_reference/methods.md

 | Method | Result | Description |
 | - | - | - |
 `initConnection()` | `Promise<boolean>` | Init IAP module.
 On Android this can be called to preload the connection to Play Services.
+True means the Native SDK was initialized successfully.
 On iOS, it will simply call `canMakePayments` method and return value which is required for the listeners to work properly.
 `purchaseUpdatedListener((purchase: ProductPurchase) => {})` | `EmitterSubscription` | Register a callback that gets called when the store has any updates to purchases that have not yet been finished, consumed or acknowledged.
 Returns a React Native `EmitterSubscription` on which you can call `.remove()` to stop receiving updates.
 Register you listener as soon as possible and react to updates at all times.
 `purchaseErrorListener((error: PurchaseError) => {})` | `EmitterSubscription` | Register a callback that gets called when there has been an error with a purchase.
 Returns a React Native `EmitterSubscription` on which you can call `.remove()` to stop receiving updates.
 `getProducts(skus: string[])`<ul><li>skus: array of Product ID/sku</li></ul>           | `Promise<Product[]>`      | Get a list of products (consumable and non-consumable items, but not subscriptions).
 Note: With before `iOS 11.2`, this method _will_ also return subscriptions if they are included in your list of SKUs.
 This is because we cannot differentiate between IAP products and subscriptions prior to `iOS 11.2`.